manjuvee/testing1223/README.md

       ```
       e.
 Try oc get nodes.
 Wait till all the nodes arrive at the Ready Status.

-      f.
-Once all the nodes are Ready, re-check your pod status.
-All the pods should be running now.

 3. Add the `IBM Common Services` operators to the Openshift Operator Hub catalog